worksome/exchange/README.md

 That's it!
 Fixer is now configured as the default driver and running `Exchange::rates()` again will make a request to Fixer for up-to-date exchange rates.

+### ExchangeRate

+[exchangerate.host](https://exchangerate.host/) is a free alternative to Fixer with an identical API spec.
+You don't even need an API key!

+In your `exchange.php` config file, set `default` to `fixer`, or set `EXCHANGE_DRIVER` to `fixer` in your `.env` file.

+With that task completed, you're ready to start using [exchangerate.host](https://exchangerate.host/) for retrieving up-to-date exchange rates.

 ### Cache

 It's unlikely that you want to make a request to a third party service every time you call `Exchange::rates()`.
 To remedy